|Benefit-Cost Summary Statistics Per Participant|

 |Annual cost||Year dollars||Summary|

-|Program costs||$5,368||2008||Present value of net program costs (in 2015 dollars)||($5,870)|
+|Program costs||$5,293||2016||Present value of net program costs (in 2018 dollars)||($8,946)|

-|Comparison costs||$0||2008||Cost range (+ or -)||10 %|
+|Comparison costs||$0||2016||Cost range (+ or -)||70 %|

 |The graph above illustrates the estimated cumulative net benefits per-participant for the first fifty years beyond the initial investment in the program.
-We present these cash flows in non-discounted dollars to simplify the “break-even” point from a budgeting perspective.
+We present these cash flows in discounted dollars.
 If the dollars are negative (bars below $0 line), the cumulative benefits do not outweigh the cost of the program up to that point in time.
 The program breaks even when the dollars reach $0.
 At this point, the total benefits to participants, taxpayers, and others, are equal to the cost of the program.
 If the dollars are above $0, the benefits of the program exceed the initial investment.|

 Barlow, J., Davis, H., McIntosh, E., Jarrett, P., Mockford, C., & Stewart-Brown, S. (2007).
 Role of home visiting in improving parenting and health in families at risk of abuse and neglect: Results of a multicentre randomised controlled trial and economic evaluation.
 Archives of Disease in Childhood, 92(3), 229-233.